-Issues in relation to Bullying are explored continually during SPHE lessons and using Circle Time, Drama, KiVa Programme, Friends for Life, Incredible Year, Zippy Friends etc.
+Issues in relation to Bullying are explored continually during SPHE lessons and using Circle Time, Drama, KiVa Programme, Friends for Life, Lust for Life, Zippy Friends etc.

 Should a parent/guardian have any concerns which need to be discussed with a teacher, all staff members are more than willing to facilitate a meeting, made through the proper channels i.e. a phone call to the office, or a note to the class teacher to arrange a convenient time for both parties.
-The first person to be informed should be the class teacher.